Guide: 30-Day After-Action Checklist for Idea Campaigns

 Review your learnings document before writing the next challenge brief.
 Not after you have already written it.

-Share one thing that came from this campaign publicly, in a format that reaches people who participated.
+Share one thing that came out of this campaign publicly, in a format that reaches people who participated.
 An update about an idea that was implemented, even a small one, is the best possible advertisement for your next campaign.

 Brief your evaluation team on what to do differently next time, before they forget what bothered them this time.